salt999/molgenis-theme/README.md

 yarn build
 ```

 Congratulations!
-You just generated the default Molgenis theme.
+You just generated the default molgenis-blue theme.

 > The CSS files were written to the **css** directory